googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 infinitely spiraling circular arc around the center point, with arbitrary radius.
 The position 0° on the arc means the direction of the positive x-axis, 360° means one full counter-clockwise rotation.
-The ColorLine's stop offset 0 is aligned with the start angle, and stop offset 1 aligned with the end angle, independent of which angle is larger.
+The ColorLine's stop offset 0 is aligned with the start angle, and stop offset 1 is aligned with the end angle, independent of which angle is larger.

-NOTE: If the start angle is larger than the end angle, this means that the projection of the color line to the circular arc becomes inverted.
+NOTE: If the start angle is larger than the end angle, this means that the projection of the color line to the circular arc becomes inverted, see Figure 5.31.

 Outside the defined interval of the ColorLine, the color value of a position on the ColorLine is filled in depending on its extend mode.
 See 5.7.11.1.2.1 Color